-Figure 4.2 – The red positive electrode is shared by both the supercapacitor and the lead-acid battery while their negative electrodes, shown in gold and silver respectively are connected in parallel.

 The AS 06 024 C, seen as a set of two in figure 4.3, is a PbA battery with a carbon loaded negative plate.
 It has been established that the addition of carbon to the negative active material works to counteract the deterioration of performance found in PbA batteries used within HEVs [4.6].